drupol/not-a-number.io/content/posts/dev/2020-08-10-lazy-collection-library-oddities.md

 On top of that, those functions made for arrays, there is no support for other iterable types like Traversable, Iterators and Generators.

-When using a lazy library such as the one I wrote, you can use any kind of iterable types, by default.
+When using my library, you can use any kind of iterable types, by default.
+In the following examples, I will use a Generator, because it's convenient in this particular example.

 ```php
 <?php